ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Branches files really shine when you want to vary a lot of aspects of your model.
 Let's add another parameter to create scenarios along a new dimension.
-Say, for instance, we were also interested in the implementing the egg intervention for people of a certain age.
+Say, for instance, we were also interested in the implementing the egg intervention by recruiting people only once they pass a certain age threshold.
 Provided components were available that can implement this,we could add a variety of starting ages to our branches file like so:

 .. code-block:: yaml
     input_draw_count: 100